jweinst1/the-oblivion-language/README.md

 Oblivion is structured around the concept units.
 Instead of having defined, built in statements, the language composes all statements from series of operations.
 For example, `x = 1`, from Python, binds the variable `x` to the integer 1.
 Or in Java, one would write `int x = 1`.

-In Oblivion, the proper expression to match a simple assignment is `{ x } -> (6) -> @`.
+In Oblivion, the proper expression to match a simple assignment is `{x} -> (6) -> @`.
 Here, we perform the assignment via a stream of units.
-The `{ x }` expression is called a name unit, which is similar to the concept of a parameter in other languages.
+The `{x}` expression is called a name unit, which is similar to the concept of a parameter in other languages.
 The `->` expression is the apply unit.
 This takes the previous unit and applies it to the next unit.
-The
+The `@` symbol represents the bindings unit.
+It is similar to a local and global bindings scheme in languages like Python.

+For more information, see the manual.